ZakBibi/QuantexaCodingExercise/README.md

 ![DesignDiagram](https://cdn.discordapp.com/attachments/777309166343290920/821405852015132712/Screenshot_from_2021-03-16_15-32-02.png)

 There are separate classes for each report generator.
 This solution provides a CSV writer, but it could be extended with a JSON writer.
-Having separate classes for reader report generaters and writers makes this a flexible system and is easier to test.
+Having separate classes for reader report generator and writers makes this a flexible system and is easier to test.
 For example: you could provide a different report generator in the future for different reports.

 ***Design Commentary***